aram-devdocs/conductor-pm/README.md

                       └─────────────┘
 ```

-Both the Express server and Python AI agent communicate with the SQLite database through Prisma ORM, ensuring type-safe database operations and consistent data access patterns.
-The Python AI agent is containerized and can be run on any machine with Docker installed, and it handles communication with the OpenAI compatible AI backend of your choice, or a local Ollama instance.
+The Python AI Agent communicates with the SQLite database through Prisma ORM, ensuring type-safe database operations and consistent data access patterns.
+The agent handles communication with the OpenAI compatible AI backend of your choice, or a local Ollama instance.

 ## Technology Stack